Below you will find questions that prospective students often ask about undertaking a Counselling degree at ACU:

 Not at present, although we are currently developing a Nursing/Counselling double degree to be offered from 2018.

-- Vic: Units 3 and 4 – a minimum study score of 25 in English (any)
+- Victoria: Units 3 and 4 – a study score of at least 25 in English (any) or 30 for EAL

 Each year students complete placements in a wide variety of settings.
+There is a placement co-ordinator on each campus to assist students to locate and manage placements.
 In 2016 students have been placed in:

 - Community Health Centres